• Mentoring

 • As a mentor, Cynthia should acknowledge any emotions as a sign of Rashmi’s dedication to making the business succeed and thank her for feeling comfortable in sharing her feelings (no matter what they are).
 This may take the conversation off topic for a time but is still valuable as it builds trust in the mentoring relationship.

 • Cynthia’s primary responsibility is to help Rashmi succeed.
 Cynthia should express her concerns in terms of wanting to help Rashmi and ask questions to generate a dialogue.
-Cynthia could suggest involving Futurpreneur Canada for additional support or ideas and engage the Futurpreneur Canada Regional Director in an open discussion.
+Cynthia could suggest involving Futurpreneur for additional support or ideas and engage the Futurpreneur Canada Regional Director in an open discussion.
 This will preserve the trust in the mentoring relationship.
-If Rashmi continues to resist involving Futurpreneur Canada, Cynthia should include the information in her upcoming Quarterly Report and has the option to request immediate support from Futurpreneur Canada on her mentoring responsibilities.
+If Rashmi continues to resist involving Futurpreneur, Cynthia should include the information in her upcoming Quarterly Report and has the option to request immediate support from Futurpreneur on her mentoring responsibilities.

 • Other early warning signs include: